michalkmet/xp-isograms/NOTES.md

 ## Plans

-- ✅ TODO return true when given empty string
+- ✅  return true when given empty string
-- ✅ TODO return false when given no string
+- ✅  return false when given no string
-- ✅ TODO return false when given 'aba'
+- ✅  return false when given 'aba'
-- ✅ TODO return true when given 'a'
+- ✅  return true when given 'a'
-- ✅ TODO return false when given 'aa'
+- ✅  return false when given 'aa'
-- ⚠ TODO return false when given 'Aab'
+- ✅  return false when given 'Aab'